json420/degu/doc/degu.base.rst

 -------------

-Degu consumers can use a :class:`BodyIter` or a :class:`ChunkedBodyIter` to specify an HTTP output body.
+Degu consumers can use a :class:`BodyIter` or a :class:`ChunkedBodyIter` to specify an HTTP output body that will be generated from an abritrary iterable object.

-Also, :class:`ChunkedBodyIter` can be quite handy for unity testing, for
+:class:`ChunkedBodyIter` can also be quite handy for unit testing, for example:
-example:

 >>> from io import BytesIO
 >>> from degu.base import bodies